Losing your job and getting retrenched

 In general, the impact will be on your (future) employment, finances and personal well being.
 I will also be touching on how situations like these can be turned into something good.

 Communication with your employer

-When you’re entering into to a state of unemployment, it’s worth considering why this happened.
-Think about whether the the process followed properly and what impact this will have on your future employment.
+When you’re entering into a state of unemployment, it’s worth considering why this happened.
+Think about whether the process was followed properly and what impact this will have on your future employment.

 Companies use retrenchment for different reasons.
-Some use it as a cost saving model, other use it to get rid of staff.
-It is therefore a good idea to have a discussion with your soon to be ex employer about why this happened.
-This will give you an indication whether or not you will be able to use them as a reference.
+Some use it as a cost-saving model, others use it to get rid of staff.
+It is, therefore, a good idea to have a discussion with your soon to be ex-employer about why this happened.
+This will give you an indication of whether or not you will be able to use them as a reference.

 Legal and process

 In some cases, companies don’t follow the correct procedure.
 They count on the employee not being aware of the legal procedure involved.
 In some cases, you might want to take legal action (such as unfair dismissal).